Instituto-IA-LNCC/manaca-1b-instruct/README.md

 tied with `ttl-460m-chat`.
 Multiple-choice exams (ENEM/BLUEX/OAB) sit at chance for every model at this scale. `inst-safe` matches `inst-v2` on the leaderboard (51.5 vs 51.8), i.e. the safety alignment **did not degrade** measured capabilities.
+**All absolute scores are low: the comparison is relative among models at this scale and does not indicate readiness for real use.**

 ### Results — safety